 At the Faculty of Medicine, Department of Clinical Science, a PhD-position (100 %) is available for a period of four (4) years or max 4 months after completed the PhD-degree, if this is achieved within a shorter time than four years.
 The positions include 25 % required duties such as teaching, exam work or supervision, depending on the demands at the department.

-The position is part of the project “Unravelling the Genetic Trajectories of Childhood Growth – From Trio-GWAS to Mechanisms.” funded by the University of Bergen.
+The position is funded by the University of Bergen.

 About the project/work tasks:

-The applicant must hold a master`s degree or equivalent in molecular genetics/biology, cell biology, medicine, statistics, informatics, epidemiology or related fields.
+The applicant must hold a master`s degree or equivalent in medicine, medical data science, genomics, or biomedicine

-- explain their interest for the research project in the application letter
+explain their motivation for the proposed project/work tasks in their application letter

-- be fluent in oral and written English
+be fluent in both written and oral English

 Applicant whose education is from another country than Norway, need to also attach a certified translation of the diploma and transcript of grades to English or a Scandinavian language, if the original is not in any of these languages.
-It is required that the applicant enclose a review from NOKUT whether the education in question (bachelor and master's degree) is of a scope and level that corresponds to the level of a Norwegian master’s degree.
-Please see www.nokut.no/en for more information about NOKUT’s general recognition.
-The review from NOKUT may take some time and the application should be sent to NOKUT as soon as you have decided to apply for the position.
-If no answer within the application deadline, please enclose documentation from NOKUT that they have received your application.
+It is required that the applicant enclose a review from the Norwegian Directorate for Higher Education and Skills (HK-dir) whether the education (bachelor and master degree) in question is of a scope and level that corresponds to the level of a Norwegian master’s degree.
+Please see here for more information about NOKUT’s general recognition.
+The review from HK-dir may take some time and the application should be sent to HR-dir as soon as you have decided to apply for the position.
+If no answer within the application deadline, you may enclose documentation from HR-dir that they have received your application.

 About the PhD position (applies to university PhD positions):